apereo/cas/docs/cas-server-documentation/installation/Surrogate-Authentication.md

 {% include casmodule.html group="org.apereo.cas" module="cas-server-support-surrogate-authentication-ldap" %}

 Surrogate accounts may also be retrieved from an LDAP instance.
 Such accounts are expected to be found in a configured attribute defined for the primary user in LDAP whose value(s) may be examined against a regular expression pattern of your own choosing to further narrow down the list of authorized surrogate accounts.

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#surrogate-authentication).
+{% include {{ version }}/ldap-accounts-surrogate-authentication-configuration.md %}

 ### CouchDb